2016 Silverstone GP2 Series round

 The 2016 Silverstone GP2 Series round was a GP2 Series motor race held on 9 and 10 July 2016 at the Silverstone Circuit in the United Kingdom.
 It was the fifth round of the 2016 GP2 Series.
-The race weekend supported the 2016 British Grand Prix.
+The race weekend they supported the 2016 British Grand Prix.

 Background

 ART Grand Prix's Nobuharu Matsushita returned to the series after serving his one-round ban in Austria.

 Report

 Qualifying

 In a somewhat controversial manner, Norman Nato achieved the fastest time of 1:38.216, thereby achieving his first pole position of the year.
 He was under investigation for setting his pole lap under red flag conditions.
 He was deemed by officials to set the lap time under green conditions and his pole time stood.
 Pierre Gasly achieved second place two-tenths behind Nato and Nicholas Latifi achieved a career-best of third.